nicmart/DGIM/README.md

 Each bucket stores the timestamp and the exponent as php integers.
 The most memory efficient implementation should only stores log(N) bits for the timestamp and log(log(N)) bits for the exponent.

-Also the bucket sequence is implemented as a double linked list, so it is taking space also for the bucket links.
+Furthermore, the bucket sequence is implemented as a double linked list, so it is taking space also for the bucket links.
 An array implementation of the sequence and a language that provides true array objects can avoid this.

 ## Install